'He didn't have enough money or even suitable clothes' - Bailey's remarkable rise

 Bailey's older brother Travis had to take care of the boys in Belgium.
 Upon Butler's return, he was denied residency and fell out with Genk after the club refused to a link-up deal with his academy back home.
 Bailey and co had to leave, returning to Jamaica.

 Undeterred, Bailey was back in Europe in February 2015, with Ajax trying to recruit him.
 But his age - still only 17 - meant he could not be signed professionally.
 He instead joined Trencin in Slovakia, with an eventual move to Ajax promised.
-But that switch collapsed and by August, after he tuned 18, he instead - at last - signed for Genk.
+But that switch collapsed and by August, after he turned 18, he instead - at last - signed for Genk.

 "He would tell stories about before, saying he had it hard in Jamaica," Walsh remembers.
 "He wanted to become a sprinter like Usain Bolt, an athlete.
 He was choosing between that and football, knowing that the football level in Jamaica wasn't big.